ML4BM-Lab/DeepRBP/README.md

 plot_results: True
 ```

-Once the config.yaml file is ready, execute the script as follows:
+Once the config.yaml files are ready, execute the script as follows, specifying the path where you have saved both the config for the dataset used for training (`config_path`) and the config for an external data (`external_config_path`):

 ```bash
 run-deeprbp-predictor \